simoncblyth/opticks/notes/issues/ok_lacks_SI-4BT-SD.rst

 --------------------------------------------------------

 * potentially an angle of incidence effect
+* dx with double precision step points is G4 only
+* need nidx in G4 pflags in order to get the transform corresponding to final photon positions so can then see local positions within various psel

 what about skipping and the all_volume arrays, does that mean the indices will be non-contiguous ?